apburt/treeseg/README.md

 ## Citation

-treeseg can be cited using:
+treeseg can be cited as:

 Burt, A., Disney, M., Calders, K. (2019).
 Extracting individual trees from lidar point clouds using *treeseg*. *Methods Ecol Evol* 10(3), 438–445. doi: 10.1111/2041-210X.13121